swu3025/ECE45Project/README.md

 **Gordon Ling**: I authored “AddEchoButtonPushed.m” and “RemoveEchoButtonPushed.m”.

 **William Zhang**: I authored “sinewave.m”, “cosinewave.m”, and “squarewave.m.”
 I also tested the functionality of each of these functions and edited the code to better suit the GUI.
-The code for

 # Notes:
 Audio toolbox and Signal Processing Toolbox are required to run the program.